Sebastien-VZN/auroria_link/API_BOT.md

 ### Can I send messages to specific conversations?

-Currently, the Bot API broadcasts messages to **all conversations** where the bot is assigned.
-Conversation targeting is planned for a future release.
+Yes!
+Targeting is done through **bot assignment**.
+A bot only sends messages to conversations where it has been assigned.
+For granular control, create dedicated bots for specific conversations or channels.

 ### Can I send files or media?